BIIFSweden/LCI_Workshop/README.md

 * Inspect the Results table and the Roi Manager tool
 * Take some time to analyze the script!

-**Testing the Median filter**: uncomment line #20 of the script (by removing the "//" at beginning of the line, see below).
-Then re-run the script for the same reference images.
+**Testing the Median filter**: uncomment line #20 of the script (by removing the "//" at the beginning of the line; see below).
+Then, re-run the script for the same reference images.
 Copy the measures to the shared file and compare the new measures with the previous values.

 ```
 run("Median...", "radius=4");